yogeshTheCaptain/PosistAssignment/README.md

 # Posist

-* It will work in any IDE supporting Java
+* All steps are implemented
-* Inserting , creating and attaching records only
+* It can be run in any IDE supporting C++